smalyarovsky/algeng-matrix-multiplication/REPORT.md

 - naive matrix multiplication
 - Strassen algorithm
-- AlphaEvolve (48-multiplication 4x4 kernel)
+- AlphaEvolve (48-multiplication 4x4 kernel) - please not that this is a true AlphaEvolve ONLY for 4x4.
+For the rest, it's unfortunately a cube.
+I didn't manage to fix up the right version in time

 The goal was to compare their real performance and the real number of arithmetic operations, not only asymptotic complexity.